-I’m Drunk, I Love You director JP Habac dishes on struggle, success and the sequel
+I’m Drunk, I Love You and Gaya Sa Pelikula director JP Habac dishes on relevance and readiness

 You can’t deny it: When passion strikes, there is no letting it slide you by.
 You act on it; you fuel it—even if it means spending your savings on a short film that will only make it to your reel.